 JUNO & Co.

 JUNO & Co. is a direct-to-consumer beauty firm that uses TikTok to demonstrate how its unique skincare products operate.
-It’s a huge success: the brand has nearly 200,000 TikTok followers and millions of video views on the platform.
+It’s a huge success: the brand has more than 200,000 TikTok followers and millions of video views on the platform.

 JUNO & Co. received significant success after joining Shopify’s trial program for brands to sell their products on TikTok.
 “We noticed an immediate response.
 “Our sales on TikTok are ten times what we’ve gotten from Instagram and Facebook,” JUNO & CO. founder Kyle Jiang told Inc. magazine.